MelulekiDube/AdventOfCode2018/README.md

 # AdventOfCode2018
-These are solutions written in c++ in solving the puzzles for the advent of code competetion. <br />4
+These are solutions written in c++ in solving the puzzles for the advent of code competetion.

-Solutions are all bruteforce and hacks just to solve the puzzle and get the answer.